According to the IRS, 90% of all refunds are released in 21 days or less, and here are a few things that are possible

 - Another branch of the IRS may have intercepted the refund for further review - The IRS Customer Service may communicate that the refund was issued although it hasn't reached the taxpayer's bank account.
 This IRS Revenue Protection Strategy verifies questionable information on a tax return before issuing the refund.
 The IRS will mail a letter within the next few weeks to explain why the refund was withheld.
 The IRS may request more information in order to complete the review and release the refund.

 - The IRS or BFS may have offset the refund to pay off an outstanding debt - The IRS and/or the Bureau of the Fiscal Service (BFS) will mail a letter within a few weeks with details about the debt and amount collected.
 Call (800) 304-3107 to see if all or some of the refund is being collected through the Treasury Offset Program.
 Learn more here.

 Our assurance to you

 TPG does not hold your money.
-When a deposit is received from the IRS, your money is processed as soon as it received and typically issued within 24 hours of receipt.
+When a deposit is received from the IRS, your money is processed as soon as it is received.
 If you selected direct deposit, it may take 1-2 business days to reach your bank account.
 Your payment is not wired to your account.

 TPG will process millions of Refund Transfer (RT) products this tax season.
 The large majority are funded on time.
 Although TPG does their best to make sure that a smooth transaction will occur for you, keep in mind that they are in the middle of this process between the IRS, your tax processing company and you.